return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/vc4/vc4_gem_c.rst

 the submitted job's BO list.
 This does the validation of the job's BO list and reference counting for the lifetime of the job.

-Note that this function doesn't need to unreference the BOs on failure, because that will happen at \ :c:func:`vc4_complete_exec`\  time.

 .. _`vc4_submit_cl_ioctl`:

 vc4_submit_cl_ioctl